 to begin settlement, and a grant was made by Governor William

-Berkeley, but there is no proof that these lands were ever settled
+Berkeley, but there is no proof that these lands were ever actually

-Berkeley was deposed by a Puritan force from England in 1652
+Governor Berkeley was deposed by a Puritan force from England

-and lived quietly on his Virginia plantation until the Restoration
+in 1652 and lived quietly on his Virginia plantation until the

-in 1660, when he was reappointed governor.
-His second term as
+Restoration in 1660, when he was reappointed as Governor.
+His

-governor was marred by great domestic discontent and strife.
+second term as Governor was marred by great domestic discontent

-A drop in tobacco prices brought great economic suffering to
+and strife.
+A drop in tobacco prices brought great economic suffering

 In 1663, Governor William Berkely of Virginia became one of the eight (8) Lords Proprietors of the new colony to the south - Carolana.
 Berkeley now had a "vested interest" in sending Virginians down to Carolina to settle the new colony, and he did just that.
 He also authorized all "illegal" settlers in the new colony to now be "made legal," granting them the lands that they had held for nearly a decade (or perhaps much longer, there simply are no records to prove one way or the other).